Implicit Graph Neural Diffusion Networks: Convergence, Generalization, and Over-Smoothing: Preliminaries and Background

 \end{definition}

 \begin{remark} Note that $f$ in \cref{def:def4} and $g$ in \cref{def:def5} can be some vector functions $f: \gV \mapsto \R^d, g: \gE \mapsto \R^d$ for some $d \in \sN$.
-Extending the definitions of the difference operator and its adjoint and the graph Laplacian to vector functions should be straightforward by using the inner products on vertex space and edge space for vector functions. \end{remark}
+Extending the definitions of the gradient operator and its adjoint and the graph Laplacian to vector functions is straightforward by using the inner products on vertex and edge spaces for vector functions. \end{remark}